Continuum of Care Program Collaborative Applicant Registration (CoC)

 - Confirmation of an intent to submit a proposal.

-The 2018 funding opportunity has not yet opened.
-In 2017, CoC funding provided:
+The 2019 funding opportunity has not yet opened.
+In the past, CoC funding provided:

 - Permanent housing and rapid re-housing assistance